-If you have claimed the R&D tax incentive at item 22 and you have received or become entitled to receive a government recoupment (such as a government grant or reimbursement) that relates to expenditure that you have claimed a notional deduction for under the R&D tax incentive, the income tax you are liable to pay on the recoupment will be increased.
+If you have claimed the R&D tax incentive at item 21 and you have received or become entitled to receive a government recoupment (such as a government grant or reimbursement) that relates to expenditure that you or a related entity have claimed a notional deduction for under the R&D tax incentive, the income tax you are liable to pay on the recoupment will be increased.
 This is referred to as a clawback adjustment.

-The amount to be shown at label M is 10% of both of the following:
+The amount to be shown at label M is the extra income tax required on your recoupment.